Simbiat/array2table/README.md

 # Array To Table converter

+Split data types into separate classes
+As result you can generate respective HTML elements from the respective classes directly, if required Sanitize flag is now per type
+Counts are now static in each respective class, and will increase with each successful generation Removed classes from the elements, since IDs will are enough (can be matched by wildcards)
+$dateformat moved to Types\Date class as $format and is now a public static string Date/time formatting with SandClock is done only if field is not editable and $sandClock attribute of the respective class is true
+Seconds now support all the SandClock attributes for seconds (as public static attributes) Seconds also now have a pattern for input field
+Bytes and Seconds now expect the CuteBytes and SandClock libraries to be present.
+If you do not want to use them - update respective flags in Type class
+URL now supports whitespace setting for PrettyURL.
+URLs are always sanitized Email and URL will throw an error if not a valid email/URL and not an empty string is provided, instead of creating a `span`

 This library is used for creating HTML tables using data provided to it in an array.
 When will you want to use it?
 I believe, there are 2 use-cases:

 - You are presenting a lot of homogeneous data from your database